 - CTRL & F is useful if you are compiling new prospect data only to discover you have already got the same person in your records under a different business name.
 This has happened to me so be careful.
 You can seriously annoy people this way.

 - Do not send text messages to mobile phones unless you have first contacted and actually spoken to someone by telephone.
-Obtain their permission to send text messages.
+Get permission to send text messages.

 Add Your Thoughts